Learn more about our customer experience tools to build customer conversations and outshine your competitors with a customer experience strategy.

 Loyal customers represent repeat business, tend to buy more and are more likely to pay a premium price.
 They also cost less to work with.
 High growth organisations benefit from their increased customer focus and engagement by building a larger base of loyal customers.

-8. Customers increase their purchase intentions as the organisation meets expectations and delivers the promised benefits, builds deep customer relationships at multiple levels and invests in committed employees who understand their customers’ needs.
+8. Customers increase their purchase intentions as the organisation meets expectations, delivers the promised benefits, builds deep customer relationships at multiple levels and invests in committed employees who understand their customers’ needs.

 9. Seeking customer referrals as an integral part of their customer growth strategy, often measured by the Net Promoter Score (NPS)* which determines the proportion of customers that are “promoters” versus the customers that are “detractors”.